GeovanaRamos/hotel-booking-chatbot/README.md

 ## Description

-This repository contains files for replicating research done in the paper *An Approach to Formal Verification of Chatbot Conversational Flows With Model Checking*.
+This repository contains files for replicating research done in the paper *Modeling Strategies for the Verification of Chatbot Conversational Flows via Model Checking*.

 ## Repository Organization